KerviRamos/Git-VCS-Resources/README.md

 # GIT - Version Control System

-Git is a "content addressable filesystem" with a version control interface.
-Primarily, Git is known for allowing its users to collaborate in large projects, and for keeping track of any files.
+ Git is known for allowing its users to collaborate in large projects, and for keeping track of any files.
+Git takes snapshots of the files timeline and the software allows users to retrieve previous version of the file.
+The software provides users with the flexibility to retrieve any version of the file at anytime.

 The sections below outlines all the files available in this repository, attempt to explain Git's data model, and list git's frequently used commands for version management.

 ### Summary of resources
 The following resources can be found in this repository folder structure